Edge Computing for RIS

 • Reconfigurable Intelligent Surfaces

 RIS technology emerges as a key player in shaping the future of wireless communications.
 At 6G frequencies, it is highly probable that signals are absorbed, reflected, or scattered by common urban and rural elements such as buildings, hills, and vehicles.
 Thus, the environment can become hostile to signal transmission.
-In such a scenario, maintaining a direct line-of-sight (LOS) between the emitter or base station (BS) and the users is crucial, and this is precisely how RIS technology becomes a key feature in the 6G era.
+In such a scenario, maintaining a direct line-of-sight (LOS) between the emitter or base station (BS) and the users is crucial, and this is precisely how Reconfigurable Intelligent Surfaces technology becomes a key feature in the 6G era.
 The way this is accomplished is by effectively establishing a virtual LOS .
 RIS can be strategically placed in the radio channel between the transmitter and the receiver, so the RIS cell configuration is adjusted to purposefully reflect the signal toward the user’s receptor.

 An RIS can be defined as an array functioning as an antenna, typically built using either metamaterials or conventional patch-array antennas equipped with rapid electronic-switching capabilities.
 These arrays have the capacity to control electromagnetic waves by enabling anomalous reflection, refraction, polarization transformation, and various other functionalities.
-In this context, our focus is on RIS configured as anomalous reflective and/or refractive surfaces capable of tailoring the propagation environment by directing signals to desired directions through reflection and/or refraction.
+In this context, our focus is on Reconfigurable Intelligent Surfaces (RIS) configured as anomalous reflective and/or refractive surfaces capable of tailoring the propagation environment by directing signals to desired directions through reflection and/or refraction.
 Depending on the RIS application and the throughput required, various hardware configurations and operational modes come into play.
 In terms of cell architecture, RIS can be continuous, in which the finite surface is made up of a virtually infinite number of elements, or discrete, where a limited number of independent elements are configured to achieve the desired phase shift.

 • Why On The Edge